David Fifita (rugby league, born 2000): Controversies

-Brisbane Broncos CEO Paul White spoke to the media saying "I don’t know too many 19-year-old men ... of his background, who have had an experience like that, I know, having a policing background, that being in a cell is not a great experience, and being in one in a foreign country was pretty confronting.
-He’ll learn a big lesson".
+Brisbane Broncos CEO Paul White spoke to the media saying "I don't know too many 19-year-old men ... of his background, who have had an experience like that, I know, having a policing background, that being in a cell is not a great experience, and being in one in a foreign country was pretty confronting.
+He'll learn a big lesson".

-On 27 December 2020, Fifita was arrested and later released without charge after trespassing following a night of drinking.
-It was reported that Fifita was invited back to the room of an unidentified female but went to the wrong room at the address with other people inside who later called the police on Fifita.
+On 27 December 2020, Fifita was arrested on the Gold Coast, but later released without charge after trespassing following a night of drinking.
+It was reported that Fifita was invited back to the room of an unidentified female but went to the wrong room at the address, where other people called the police.